mtnsat/zerg/README.md

 - vm - description of all VM instances.
     - driver - properties of a hypervisor 'driver'.
 Currenlty only [Vagrant] is supported
         - drivertype - Type of the 'driver' Only 'vagrant' is currently supported.
-        - providertype - Hypervisor provider. 'virtualbox' or 'aws'
+        - providertype - Hypervisor provider. 'virtualbox', 'aws', 'libvirt'
-        - provider_options - Virtualbox or Aws options.
-Array of strings - each one is a vagrantfile string documented at [Vagrant docs] and [vagrant-aws docs] respectively.
+        - provider_options - provider options.
+Array of strings - each one is a vagrantfile string documented at [Vagrant docs], [vagrant-aws docs] and [vagrant-libvirt docs].
         - basebox - Path to the vagrant base box.
 File path or URL
         - private_network - setup a host-only network between host and VM.
 True or false.
-Only valid for 'virtualbox' providertype.
+Only valid for 'virtualbox' and 'libvirt' providertype.
         - bridge_description - specifies which host adapter to bridge.
 Should be a full description string of the host NIC, as seen by VirtualBox.
-Only valid for 'virtualbox' providertype.
+Only valid for 'virtualbox' and 'libvirt' providertype.

 Example task
 --------------